jrrbelmont/collectd-mongodb/README.md

     OS)
 * TLSClientCert - path to a client certificate (not needed unless your Mongo instance requires x509 client verification)
+* User (**required for TLS client auth**) - The username associated with the client cert (this is the *subject* field of the client cert, formatted according to RFC2253 **and in the same order that was specified when creating the user in the Mongo `$external` database**).
+You can get this value by running the following command: `openssl x509 -in <pathToClient PEM> -inform PEM -subject -nameopt RFC2253`.
 * TLSClientKey - path to a client certificate key (not needed unless your Mongo instance requires x509 client verification, or if your client cert above has the key included)
 * TLSClientKeyPassphrase - passphrase for the TLSClientKey above (not needed if not using TLS Client auth, requires Python 2.7.9+)

 The following is an example Collectd configuration for this plugin: